 Vaping: The Growing Youth Health Epidemic

-On Tuesday, April 2, 2019 Superintendent David Fleishman will host a forum on the vaping epidemic among youth.
-The evening will include a panel of speakers providing health, wellness, and prevention education on the topic of vaping.
-Attorney General Maura Healey will provide the keynote for the event.
-Medical experts and NPS educators will provide information, insight, and education for families and community members.
+On Tuesday, April 2, 2019 Superintendent David Fleishman hosted a forum on the vaping epidemic among youth.
+The evening included a panel of speakers providing health, wellness, and prevention education on the topic of vaping.
+Attorney General Maura Healey provided the keynote for the event.
+Medical experts and NPS educators provided information, insight, and education for families and community members.

 Degrees and Certifications:

 We are very pleased to announce that Massachusetts Attorney General Maura Healey will provide the keynote address for the superintendent’s community forum on vaping on Tuesday, April 2nd.
 Attorney General Healey has been at the forefront of state efforts to stem the growing epidemic of vaping among youth.
 Unfortunately, just as teen cigarette use has hit a record low, JUULing and vaping among young people has become a public health epidemic and put a new generation at risk for nicotine addiction.
 The Attorney General has taken serious steps to address this issue, including launching an investigation into JUUL Labs, Inc. and other online e-cigarette manufacturers and retailers over concerns about the marketing and sale of electronic cigarettes and products to minors.
 Attorney General Healey is committed to enforcing the state’s tobacco and nicotine control laws, and believes that we all need to work together to educate young people about these addictive products and empower youth to make healthy decisions.

 To provide you with information and to guide our discussion, we are thrilled to be joined by: